demosgill/hierarchyfitting/README.md

 # Conclusion:

-### - The MPL methodology yields an inferior bias relative to the other estimators.
+### - The application of the MPL methodology yields more accurate estimates of $y_t$ relative to other estimators.
+The effect is even more pronounced for small sample sizes.